meltface-80/MusicD-Remote/README.md

 ---

 > **Note on label accuracy** — an album may appear under a label that differs from the one shown in Roon's own album view.
 This is usually correct: many albums were released under multiple labels simultaneously (for example, Daughtry's *Baptized* was released under 19 Recordings, RCA, and Sony Music).
-The extension shows whichever label your file tags or the scan sources attribute to the album.
-Use the merge feature to combine label variants, or the logo picker's URL field to override individual label assignments.
+The extension shows whichever label your file tags or the scan sources attribute to the album in the case of being a Qobuz or Tidal version.

 ---